Dodgers set NL homer mark for month at 57, beat Rangers 7-2 - WHIZ News

 ARLINGTON, Texas (AP) — Cody Bellinger and the Los Angeles Dodgers set the National League record for home runs in a month.
-Now they’ll keep pushing for the most series victories to start a season in the majors since 1969.
+And they still haven’t lost a series all season.

 Bellinger’s two-run homer gave the Dodgers 57 long balls in August after solo shots from Corey Seager and Will Smith, and LA beat the Texas Rangers 7-2 on Sunday.

-Note: This story has been corrected to show the Dodgers are unbeaten in 12 series to start the season, but they have not won all 12.